 Begin your weekend with an intensive workshop that will energize and prep you for what is sure to be a memorable and fun few days.
 Each class offers an opportunity to spend a three-hour block of time with a respected master teacher exploring a topic in depth.
 Class size is limited and a separate registration is required.
-Intensive classes are held just before the start of Folk College.

-• Intensive Classes are from 10am – 1pm Friday, May 25
+• Intensive Classes are from 10am – 1pm Friday, May 26

 • Separate registration and fee required